omahs/documentation-9/tutorials/live-contracts.md

 {% endtab %}
 {% endtabs %}

 The _complete_ action can be performed by the _initiator_ actor.
-The intend of this action is to complete the process.
+The intent of this action is to complete the process.
 However, that transition needs to be defined in the state.

 ### The initial state